gmariani/minerva/README.md

 Type in "npm outdated" to view outdated modules
 Type in "npm cache clean" to clear out cached modules Type in "npm -v" to view NPM version

+Typ in "npm run-script build" to run build task